greatxue/coding_language/cpp_tut/16_cpp_set.md

 }
 ```

-## 16.2 Implementation strategies for sets
+## 16.2 Implementation Strategies for Sets

-Modern library systems adopt either of two strategies for implementing sets:
+Modern library systems adopt such strategies for implementing generic sets:

 + **Hash tables:** Sets implemented as hash tables are **extremely efficient**, offering average $O(1)$ performance for adding or testing.
 The primary disadvantage is that IT do not support **ordered iteration**.